 Cervical cancer can often be prevented with regular Pap tests and follow-up care.
 Women should begin having regular Pap tests at age 21.

 “I recommend both boys and girls get the HPV vaccine,” said Dr. Scott Spies of Novant Health Matthews Children’s Clinic.
-“The vaccine is most effective if given before you are sexually active, but it’s available starting from age 9 up to age 26.”
+“The vaccine is most effective if given before you are sexually active, but it’s available starting from age 9."

 Spies mentioned no states or schools currently require the HPV vaccine, and physicians are not required to talk about it.
 He said it’s standard for his practice to suggest and encourage the vaccine to every teenager who visits his office.